Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Numerical Implementation

 \subsection{Spin-orbit coupling implementation}

 Here we discuss the implementation of the spin-orbit interaction based on the pseudopotential method.
 Other implementations are available in the literature based on the first-order perturbation theory variation of scalar relativistic wave functions \cite{PhysRevB.43.4286,PhysRevB.47.4238}, but will not be considered here.
-A fully relativistic treatment of the problem would require a four-component formalism based on Dirac spinors \cite{sakurai1987advanced}, as discussed in the theory section.
-We have also seen that all relativistic effects up to order $\alpha^2$ (where $\alpha$ is the fine structure constant) can be captured from a Scr{\"o}dinger-like equation with an additional spin-orbit term \cite{PhysRevB.21.2630,PhysRevB.64.073106}.
-In this form, the total ionic pseudopotential can be written as
+A fully-relativistic treatment of the problem would require a four-component formalism based on Dirac spinors \cite{https://doi.org/10.1002/cphc.201100682}, or a two-component exact formalism like X2C\cite{10.1063/1.4803693} as discussed in the theory section.
+We have also seen that all relativistic effects up to order \(\alpha^2\) (where \(\alpha\) is the fine structure constant) can be captured from a Scr{\"o}dinger-like equation with an additional spin-orbit term \cite{PhysRevB.21.2630,PhysRevB.64.073106}.
+In this form, the total ionic pseudopotential can be written as~\cite{Kleinman1982}

+where the sum goes over each of the \(N_a\) atoms and over the quantum numbers \(\ell, j, m_j\).
+These are the quantum numbers associated with the solution of the non-interacting Dirac equation in a centro-symmetric potential.
+The contribution \(\hat{V}_\text{L}^{\rm a}\) is local in space and long-ranged.
+The second term in the sum-over-atoms is the short-ranged non-local atomic contribution.
+The potential \(\delta V_{lj}^{\rm a}({\bf r}) = V_{lj}^{\rm a}({\bf r}-{\bf R}_{\rm a})-V_\text{L}^{\rm a}({\bf r}-{\bf R}_{\rm a})\) is the difference between the pseudopotential channel \((l, j)\) and the local long-range pseudopotential \(V_\text{L}^{\rm a}\).
+This term includes the contribution to the spin-orbit interaction; it can be shown, in fact, that the effective pseudo-spin orbit interaction can be written as \cite{VANSETTEN201839}

+which has the same form as the atom-centered approximation in Eq.~(\ref{Eq:VSO_ACA}) and sets the level of our current spin orbit coupling implementation.
+The potential \(\hat{v}_\text{SO}^\text{ps}\) is not consistently updated with the density during the \ac{TDDFT} iterations.
+This is often considered a good approximation given that the core electrons are considered frozen during the dynamics of the system.

-The contribution $\hat{V}_{\rm L}^{\rm a}$ is local in space and long-range.
-The second term in the sum over the atoms is the short-range non-local atomic contribution.
-The set of wave functions $\{\phi_{lj;m_j}^{\rm a}\}$ corresponds to the solution of the KS problem for the isolated atom (indicated with the label {\rm a}).
-These are expressed as the product of a radial component and of the spinorial spherical harmonics.
+The set of wave functions \(\{\phi_{lj;m_j}^{\rm a}\}\) in Eq.~(\ref{eq:Vps}) corresponds to the solution of the KS problem for the isolated atom.
+These wave functions are expressed as the product of a radial component and of the spinorial spherical harmonics

-The first factor of the atomic pseudo wave function is the radial component, $R_{lj}^{\rm a}$, and the second factor is the spinorial spherical harmonics
+The first factor of the atomic pseudo wave function is the radial component, \(R_{lj}^{\rm a}\), and the second factor is the spinorial spherical harmonics

+Our implementation of the spinorial spherical harmonics is available as a standalone library called \textsc{sharmonic}~\cite{Andrade2025}.
+This library also implements real and complex harmonics, supports GPUs, and it is quite efficient and accurate.